Ed Dobson: Awards and recognition

 In 1993, Moody Bible Institute named Dobson "Pastor of the Year".
 In Spring 2008, Grand Rapids Theological Seminary dedicated a "Dobson Study Center" in its classroom building to honor Dobson's long pastorate and television ministry in Grand Rapids.

 Personal life

-Dobson lived for much of the latter part of his life in Grand Rapids, Michigan, and his family included two sons, Kent and Daniel.
+Dobson lived for much of the latter part of his life in Grand Rapids, Michigan.
+He was married to Lorna Walker and had two sons.

-A short video was made of Dobson's struggle with his ALS, and was widely viewed.
-Ed Dobson died on December 26, 2015, at age 65.
+A short video was made of Dobson's ALS.

+Dobson died on 26 December 2015, at age 65.

-Altruism
+Fundraising

-Dobson was a Corvette enthusiast, and participated in a cross-country drive on Route 66 to raise money for ALS research, an event tht drew "40 friends and a dozen Corvettes" and raised on the order of $275,000; he stated, at the time,"I’m just praying this trip will... lead to greater awareness and... research to find a cure, probably not for me but for others".
+Dobson was a Corvette enthusiast, and participated in a cross-country drive on Route 66 to raise money for ALS research, an event that drew "40 friends and a dozen Corvettes" and raised approximately $275,000.